Christy Hartburg

-Christy Hartburg (April 7, 1947 – February 24, 2025) was an actress and model who appeared in Russ Meyer's Supervixens (1975).
-She is the actress who adorns the famous poster for that film.
-She performed on several Bob Hope tours to Vietnam in the late sixties and early seventies.
+Christy Hartburg (April 7, 1947 – February 24, 2025) was an American actress and model who appeared in Russ Meyer's Supervixens (1975).
+She was also the actress who adorned the famous poster for that film.
+Hartburg performed on several Bob Hope tours to Vietnam in the late 1960s and early 1970s.

-She also performed under the alias Christina Cummings in several films and TV shows.
+Hartburg also performed under the alias Christina Cummings in several films and television shows.
+She died on February 24, 2025, at the age of 77.

-She died on 24 Feb 2025 (aged 77), in Sarasota, Florida, USA.